What is HCAP?

 Who is the Provider?

 The provider is the agency MRC contracts with to deliver homemaking service to you.
-Each agency has a Coordinator who schedules services for consumers referred to them by HCAP.
+Each agency has a Coordinator who schedules services for participants referred to them by HCAP.
 Provider agencies recruit, train and supervise the direct care worker (homemaker).If you choose to hire and supervise your own person, we can do that too.
 See below.

 Who is your Homemaker?